fjp/cpp-gui-programming-qt4/README.md

 qmake <folder_name>.pro
 ```

-Wit the generated `Makefile` it is possible to execute `make` to build the target.
+With the generated `Makefile` it is possible to execute `make` to build the target.